-To help you detect if you’re with the wrong outsourcing partner, here are the red flags that you should watch out for.
+To help you detect if you’re with the wrong outsourcing partner, here are the red flags you should watch out for.

 1. Reduced Client Satisfaction

-If client satisfaction is your top priority, then your BPO partner needs to give the same level of value to your clients as you do.
+If client satisfaction is your top priority, then your business process outsourcing or BPO partner needs to give the same level of value to your clients as you do.
 One clear sign that your relationship is on the rocks is the consistent decline in client satisfaction scores.
 If your outsourcing partner doesn’t care or is not flexible enough to serve your clients better, it often aggravates the problem and may result in client loss.

 2. High Attrition Rate

-This is a common phenomenon among BPO firms but you still need to pay attention if it happens often.
+This is a common phenomenon among BPO firms, but you still need to pay attention if it happens often.
 Remember, above average agent attrition can be a sign that your service provider is losing ground in the labor market.
-Or, your account is not as important to them.
+Or your account is not as important to them.
 Either of these situations is likely to affect the service quality of your account.

 3. Lack of Intent